 Bsc, MSc, MAIG

 Rupert Osborn works as a consulting geologist employed with H&SC in their Sydney office.
 He joined H&SC in 2011 following over six years’ international experience as an exploration geologist.
-Rupert holds a BSc in Geology from the University of Edinburgh and an MSc in Mining Geology from Camborne School of Mines.
+Rupert holds a MSc in Mining Geology from Camborne School of Mines and a BSc in Geology from the University of Edinburgh.
 He is a Member of the AIG.
 He is a Competent Person for reporting of resource estimates under the JORC 2012 Code & Guidelines.
 His experience includes:

 - Resource estimation for a variety of deposit styles using classical and geostatistical techniques.
 Commodities include; iron ore, gold, silver, copper, lead, zinc, tungsten and uranium.